Table of Contents

 Read About: Important Folk Dance of India

-What is Greenpeace Movement in India: Accusations
+The Greenpeace movement was started in India: Accusations

-Greenpeace had been accused by Indian Prime Minister Narendra Modi of hindering development operations, which the organisation has denied.
+Greenpeace movement had been accused by Indian Prime Minister Narendra Modi of hindering development operations, which the organisation has denied.
 Greenpeace India has staged rallies across the country against thermal power, nuclear power, coal, and aluminium mining.
 Greenpeace has also been active in promoting solar energy equipment manufactured by the Zemlin Surface Optical Corporation, situated in the United States, particularly in Bihar.
 Greenpeace India has admitted to organising local anti-coal mine rallies and attending seminars where international financing for protests is sought, but has underlined that the source of funding has no bearing on the severity of environmental impact.
 Greenpeace was charged of posing a threat to Indian economic security in a report by the Indian Intelligence Bureau.

 The Indian government accused Greenpeace with many cases of financial breaches under the FCRA (Foreign Contribution Regulation Act) in April 2015.
 Spending more than 60% of funds on managerial expenses and tax evasion are also violations.
 NGOs are not allowed to spend more than 50% of their foreign funds on administrative costs, according to the FCRA.
 On April 28, 2015, the Indian government froze Greenpeace India’s bank accounts and suspended its licence for failing to reveal details of foreign donations under the Foreign Contribution Regulation Act (FCRA).
 Greenpeace India personnel, on the other hand, have pledged to work without pay if funds run out.